Hero-Solutions/Arthub-Ensor/README.md

 ## Preparation

-In order to add Datahub metadata to the appropriate resources, you first need to generate a CSV file that contains two columns: the image file name and the Datahub record ID which metadata about the image.
+In order to add Datahub metadata to the appropriate resources, you first need to generate a CSV file that contains two columns: the image file name and the Datahub record ID that contains metadata about the work.
 A sample CSV file (for two images) may look like this:
 ```
 filename;datahub_record_id
 1857.jpg;oai:datahub.vlaamsekunstcollectie.be:kmska.be:1857